Kubernetes cluster on Linode.

 The following sections cover the core components you'll need to manage within your LKE environment to build a robust and scalable platform.

-Configure Load Balancers and Ingress Controllers
+Configuring Load Balancers and Ingress

 To expose your applications to the internet, you need to manage incoming traffic.
 LKE simplifies this by integrating directly with Linode NodeBalancers.
 When you create a Kubernetes Service of type: LoadBalancer, LKE automatically provisions and configures a NodeBalancer to distribute traffic to your pods.
 This is ideal for exposing single services over TCP/UDP.